A state-by-state breakdown of US coronavirus cases - KRDO

 State governments are working to contain the spread of the coronavirus in the US, as federal officials say more testing for the illness will likely see the number of known cases increase.

-There were at least 205 cases in the United States as of Thursday afternoon, with at least 70 cases and 10 deaths in Washington state alone.
-That national figure includes 156 people diagnosed through the US public health system, and 49 people repatriated to the US (46 from the Diamond Princess cruise ship, and three from China).
+There were at least 265 cases and 14 deaths in the United States as of Friday afternoon, with at least 79 cases and 13 deaths in Washington state alone.
+That national figure includes 216 people diagnosed through the US public health system, and 49 people repatriated to the US (46 from the Diamond Princess cruise ship, and three from China).

-Still, officials insist that even as the number of cases continues to climb, there is no need to panic.

-“The risk to the American people of the coronavirus remains low, according to all of the experts that we are working with across the government,” Vice President Mike Pence said in a Tuesday news conference.

 Here are the reported cases in each state, not including the 49 people who were repatriated.

-California’s number of cases rose to at least 36 on Thursday, according to health officials.
+Three of those infected are in Contra Costa County and include two people who were on a previous sailing of the Grand Princess cruise ship, the county health services announced Friday.
+The third patient had close contact with a patient in another jurisdiction.

+Yolo County Health is reporting its first case — an older woman with underlying health conditions.

-Wednesday, the state reported its first death: a Placer County resident who officials said probably contracted the virus on a February cruise between San Francisco and Mexico.
+The state reported its first death March 4: a Placer County resident who officials said probably contracted the virus on a Grand Princess cruise from February 11 and 21 from San Francisco to Mexico.

-Many of the state’s cases were travel-related, and at least four were from an unknown origin, the California Department of Public Health said earlier this week.

-The country’s first case of unknown origin was a patient admitted to UC Davis Medical Center in Sacramento in February who was tested days later as they didn’t fit existing CDC testing guidelines.

-There are 22 confirmed cases of coronavirus across New York state, Gov. Andrew Cuomo announced in a news conference Thursday afternoon.
-Eleven cases were confirmed overnight, he said.
+There are 33 confirmed cases of coronavirus across New York state, Gov. Andrew Cuomo said March 6.

-Eight of the new cases were connected to an attorney from Westchester, he said, adding that two of the cases are from New York City and one is from Long Island.
+Some of the cases were connected to an attorney from Westchester County, Cuomo said, including the attorney, his wife, son, daughter and neighbor.

 Illinois: 5

-Note: CORRECTION: This story has been updated to reflect the correct number of cases from people repatriated from the Diamond Princess cruise ship.